fmsh-seclab/Fight-Fire-with-Fire-Attack/README.md

 - Refer to the `README` in `Proof_of_Concept` directory for detailed instructions and dependencies.

-- To prevent potential misuse of certain core code components, after completing the NDSS 2026 artifact evaluation process, we will not providing the source code of the GPU-accelerated 32-bit CPA attack implementation.
+- To prevent potential misuse of certain core code components, **after completing the NDSS 2026 artifact evaluation process, we will not providing the source code of the GPU-accelerated 32-bit CPA attack implementation**.
 Instead, we will release a compiled binary executable program to researchers.

 ## License
 All the files within this repository is AGPL-3.0 licensed, as found in the LICENSE file.